hotwax/oms-documentation/user-manuals/orders/bopis/catalog-page.md

-# Catalog Page
+# Catalog

-Displays all the products available for store pickup options at Ecom stores, with respective inventory availability.
-Provides an overview of individual product descriptions of available inventory across all facilities.
-Individual details can also be viewed for each product variant.

-1. **Search Product**

-Search product by entering product names or product id to quickly find products, available for store pickup options at eCom stores using the search bar.

-2. **View Product Details**

-Select a product to view product details with available inventory for all variants.\
-By clicking on the other stores in stock quantity on the product details page, a pop up menu will appear showcasing the other stores inventory for that product.
+The Catalog can be accessed by clicking on the `Catalog` button on the bottom tab of the BOPIS app.
+It displays a list of all the products available for store pickup on the e-commerce platform, and it can be used to search for products, view product details, and their check inventory availability.

+### Search Product

+The users can search for a specific product within the catalog by entering the product name or product ID in the `Search` bar located at the top of the Catalog page.

+### View Product Details

+On clicking any specific product card, the users will be redirected to the `Product details` page.
+The product details page provides an overview of the product including its image, available variants and their respective inventory across all the associated facilities.
+By clicking on the stock quantity button next to the `Other stores` option, a pop-up window will appear displaying the inventory for that product in the other facilities.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-01-01 at 11.56.13 PM.png" alt=""><figcaption><p>Image: Catalog Page</p></figcaption></figure>